ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leaders MUST authenticate their requests to Helpers using a scheme that meets the requirements in {{request-authentication}}.

+The Helper MAY defer handling the aggregate share request.
+In this case, it indicates that the aggregate share is not yet ready by immediately sending an empty response body.
+The Helper SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Leader then polls the state of the job by sending GET requests to the aggregate share.
+The Leader SHOULD use each response's Retry-After header field to decide when to try again.
+The Helper responds the same way until either the share is ready, from which point it responds with the `AggregateShare` (defined below), or the job fails, from which point it MUST abort with the error that caused the failure.

+The Helper MAY instead handle the request immediately.
+It waits to respond to the Leader's PUT until the aggregate share is ready, in which case, it responds with the `AggregateShare` (defined below), or the job fails, in which case it MUST abort with the error that caused the failure.

-To handle the Leader's request, the Helper first ensures that it recognizes the task ID in the request path.
-If not, it MUST abort with error `unrecognizedTask`.
-The Helper then verifies that the request meets the requirements for batch parameters following the procedure in
+The Helper first ensures that it recognizes the task ID.
+If not, it MUST fail the job with error `unrecognizedTask`.

+The indicated batch mode MUST match the task's batch mode.
+If not, the Helper MUST fail the job with `invalidMessage`.

+The Helper then verifies that the request meets the requirements in
 {{batch-validation}}.
+If not, it MUST fail the job with the indicated error.

-The Helper MUST validate that the aggregation parameter matches the aggregation parameter used during aggregation of this batch;
+The aggregation parameter MUST match the aggregation parameter used in aggregation jobs pertaining to this batch.
+If not, the Helper MUST fail the job with error `invalidMessage`.
-otherwise, it aborts with "invalidMessage".

-Next, the Helper retrieves and combines the batch buckets associated with the request using the same process used by the Leader (as described at the beginning of this section {{collect-aggregate}}), arriving at its final aggregate share, report count, and checksum values.
-If the Helper's computed report count and checksum values do not match the values provided in the `AggregateShareReq`, it MUST abort with an error of type "batchMismatch".
+Next, the Helper retrieves and combines the batch buckets associated with the request using the same process used by the Leader (described at the beginning of this section), arriving at its aggregate share, report count, and checksum values.
+If the Helper's computed report count and checksum values do not match the values provided in the `AggregateShareReq`, it MUST fail the job with error `batchMismatch`.

 The Helper then encrypts `agg_share` under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.
 Encryption prevents the Leader from learning the actual result, as it only has its own aggregate share and cannot compute the Helper's.

-The Helper responds to the Leader with HTTP status code 200 OK and a body consisting of an `AggregateShare`, with media type "application/dap-aggregate-share":
+Once the Helper has encrypted its aggregate share, the aggregate share job is ready.
+Its results are represented by an `AggregateShare`, with media type "application/dap-aggregate-share":

 ~~~ tls-presentation